Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 The end date of the company’s first accounting year.
 For limited companies, this is usually one year after company formation (at the end of that month).
 You may find our year end accounts checklist useful.

 A calculated estimation of future financial outcomes for a business.
+Find out more about cashflow forecasts.

 Items that bring in economic value to the business for a period longer than one year.